rakib33/ASP.NET_6_MVC_Project/README.md

      - Saved Excel data as json file when application run.
 Open Pragram.cs file , copy and past this section of code.

      ```
+      // You can now directly access your configuration.
+      IConfiguration configuration = builder.Configuration;
       #region ExcelDataProcessing

       var excelFilePath = Path.Combine(@"", configuration["ExcelDataSource"]);